Dying Fetus: Lineup changes, return to form (2003–present)

 Dying Fetus headlined a US tour being supported by Exhumed, Abiotic and Waking the Cadaver.
 Devourment was intended to be on the bill to play the tour, but dropped off a month beforehand.
 Rivers of Nihil appeared in select spots of the tour.

 On November 4, 2013, after Avenged Sevenfold were announced as a headliner for Download Festival 2014, a fan of the band claimed that other bands were more deserving of a headline spot at the festival, and said "Everyone is going on about that this is good to give new blood a chance, then why not Machine Head, Lamb of God, Testament, Dying Fetus or Carcass?
 Give them a chance".
 Due to the smaller size of the band's fanbase, this sparked a mock internet campaign with the hashtag "#WhyNotDyingFetus?" trending worldwide.
 On November 6, 2013, Andy Copping announced on his Twitter feed that due to the internet campaign, Dying Fetus had been confirmed to be playing at the festival.
 The band were the first to play the main stage on the Saturday.

 By June 2016, Dying Fetus had been working on their eighth studio album, which was expected to be released in the summer of 2017.

-By mid-April 2017, both the band and Relapse Records had announced via social media the release of their eighth studio album, entitled Wrong One to Fuck With, which was released on June 23, 2017, and included a promotional video for Gallagher, Williams, Beasley, and Associates – Death Metal Attorney's at Law.
+By mid-April 2017, both the band and Relapse Records had announced via social media the release of their eighth studio album, entitled Wrong One to Fuck With, which was released on June 23, 2017, and included a promotional video for Gallagher, Williams, Beasley, and Associates – Death Metal Attorneys at Law.

 In 2019, the band's music was featured on the South Park episode "Band in China".

-Musical style
+Musical style and legacy

-Dying Fetus has been described as death metal, grindcore, and technical death metal.
+Dying Fetus has been described as death metal, grindcore, brutal death metal, and technical death metal, incorporating elements of each into their musical style.
 Their sound is noted for its "vicious" blast beats as well as the guttural vocal style of frontman John Gallagher.

+In 2021, Mike Rampton of Kerrang named Dying Fetus the second "most offensive band name of all time."
+He wrote: "Dying Fetus formed when still in high school, which explains the name – they were just trying to be as offensive as they could."